Watson, Missouri

 Watson is a village in Nishnabotna Township, Atchison County, Missouri, United States.
 The population was 61 at the 2020 census.
 It is the westernmost settlement in the state of Missouri, about 120 miles northwest of Kansas City.

 History

-Watson was platted in 1869.
+Watson was platted in 1869. and incorporated in 1874.
 The village was named after a railroad official.
 A post office was established at Watson in 1869, and remained in operation until 1965.